sinyo-matu/pydantic-ulid-mypy/README.md

 ## disciption

-`pydantic-extra-types.ulid.ULID` forces user codebase use `pydantic-extra-types.ulid.ULID` instead of `ulid.ULID` when using mypy.
+`pydantic-extra-types.ulid.ULID` forces user codebase to use `pydantic-extra-types.ulid.ULID` instead of `ulid.ULID` when using mypy.

 ## 1. install dependencies